alizrepo/alizrepo.github.io/CV.md

 ## Publications

-<-- A list is also available [online](https://bit.ly/3o9fEfd) -->
+*The full list is  available [online](https://scholar.google.com.au/citations?view_op=list_works&hl=en&hl=en&user=4iDc7pMAAAAJ&sortby=pubdate)*

 ### Selected Journals

 1. Operational Learning-based Boundary Estimation in Electromagnetic Medical Imaging, A. Al-Saffar, A Zamani, A Stancombe, A Abbosh, IEEE Transactions on Antennas and Propagation, 2021
-2. Unsupervised Algorithm for Brain Anomalies Localization in Electromagnetic Imaging, A Brankovic, A Zamani, A Trakic, K Bialkowski, …, IEEE Transactions on Computational Imaging, 2020
+2. Unsupervised Algorithm for Brain Anomalies Localization in Electromagnetic Imaging, A Brankovic, A Zamani, A Trakic, K Bialkowski, IEEE Transactions on Computational Imaging, 2020
-3. Expedited Stroke Imaging with Electromagnetic Polar Sensitivity Encoding, A Trakic, A Brankovic, A Zamani, N Nguyen-Trong, B Mohammed, ..., IEEE Transactions on Antennas and Propagation, 2020
+3. Expedited Stroke Imaging with Electromagnetic Polar Sensitivity Encoding, A Trakic, A Brankovic, A Zamani, N Nguyen-Trong, B Mohammed, IEEE Transactions on Antennas and Propagation, 2020
 4. Boundary estimation of imaged object in microwave medical imaging using antenna resonant frequency shift, A Zamani, SA Rezaeieh, KS Bialkowski, AM Abbosh, IEEE Transactions on Antennas and Propagation 66 (2), 927-936, 2017
 5. Estimation of frequency dispersive complex permittivity seen by each antenna for enhanced multistatic radar medical imaging, A Zamani, AM Abbosh, IEEE Transactions on Antennas and Propagation 65 (7), 3702-3711, 2017
 6. Hybrid clutter rejection technique for improved microwave head imaging, A Zamani, A Abbosh, IEEE Transactions on Antennas and Propagation 63 (11), 4921-4931, 2015